 Christmas traditions axed as pandemic sweeps rural Kansas

-It's barely a town anymore, battered by time on the windswept prairie of northwest Kansas.
-COVID-19 still managed for find Norcatur.
+It’s barely a town anymore, battered by time on the windswept prairie of northwest Kansas.
+COVID-19 still managed to find Norcatur.

 “Due to individuals who have COVID and refuse to stay home and quarantine it has been determined it is not safe for the citizens of Norcatur and the area to proceed,” read the notice tucked in the town’s newsletter and posted on its Facebook page.
 It blamed “negligent attitudes of lack of concern for others” for the cancellation.